13 Tips in Choosing Unique Vacation Destinations

 Tips in Choosing Your Destination

-Travel is personal so your choices of travel destinations can only be done by you.
+Travel is personal, so your choices of travel destinations can only be made by you.
 Take courage.
 Here are tips to help you:

 1. Choose to capture your dreams

-Vacation travel should not be an arms length telescope.
-That's what travel books are for.
-Look closely as you can to get at the real cut and thrust of the world.
+Vacation travel should not be an arm's length telescope.
+Leave that to travel books.
+Get at the actual cut and thrust of the world.

 2. Go for something different - unique

 Yes, this is your chance to widen your horizon and broaden your experience.
 Vacation in a new place, not the usual one you go to each year.